 The Environmental Studies Department is committed to providing resources and mentoring on career opportunities.
 This process starts early in the students academic career with advising on internship opportunities that students can engage with during the summers or the Jan Plan semester.
-Lindsey Cotter, the Coordinator for the program, is available by appointment, for advising.
+Lindsey Cotter, the Coordinator for the department, is available by appointment, for advising.
 Faculty are also a key component in the career advising process.

 During the semester there is weekly distribution of employment and internship opportunities through our weekly newsletter.
 All ES majors automatically receive these weekly postings.

 We make a concerted effort to have Colby ES alumni return to campus regularly.
 They are often part of our lunchtime and evening lecture series which run during the fall and spring semesters.
 These are key opportunities for our students to engage with alumni that are working in government positions, private consulting work, or non-profit sector jobs.